 This shim does use the newer Accept header parsing, which will mean your application may be less liberal in what Accept headers are correctly parsed.
-It is recommended that user agents be updated to send appropriate Accept headers that are valid according to rfc:RFC 7231, section 5.3.2 < 7231#section-5.3.2>
+It is recommended that user agents be updated to send appropriate Accept headers that are valid according to RFC 7231#section-5.3.2.

-Deprecated since version 1.8: Instead of directly creating the Accept object, please see: create_accept_header(header_value), which will create the appropriate object.
+Deprecated since version 1.8: Instead of directly creating the Accept object, please see: create\accept\header(header\value), which will create the appropriate object.

-This shim has an extended deprecation period to allow for application developers to switch the to new API.
+This shim has an extended deprecation period to allow for application developers to switch to the new API.